zerozero/zerozero.github.io/_posts/2012-03-20-flash-builder-4-6-away3d-air-3-2-ios.md

 Install the new sdk, instructions <a href="http://jeffwinder.blogspot.com/2011/09/installing-adobe-air-3-sdk-in-flash.html" target="_blank">here</a> and <a href="http://www.flashdeveloper.co/post/10985842021/installing-the-air3-sdk-on-flash-builder-4-5-1#disqus_thread" target="_blank">here</a>.

-Both are written for 3.1 but I&#8217;ve done the same process for 3.2 and it applied correctly
+Both are written for 3.1 but I've done the same process for 3.2 and it applied correctly

-Note in step 3. of Jeff Winder&#8217;s instructions be sure to make a copy of the current sdk folder i.e. the one named 4.5.1 or suchlike.
-NOT the sdks folder itself &#8211; I made that mistake and had to start again when I couldn&#8217;t figure out why the build script wasn&#8217;t finding stuff.
-The aim of the game here is to copy your current SDK folder &#8211; the one that FB is using as the default SDK &#8211; so that all settings and paths remain the same, then overwriting only the necessary files to produce an updated SDK with the new AIR 3.2 distribution in place.
+Note in step 3. of Jeff Winder's instructions be sure to make a copy of the current sdk folder i.e. the one named 4.5.1 or suchlike.
+NOT the sdks folder itself - I made that mistake and had to start again when I couldn't figure out why the build script wasn't finding stuff.
+The aim of the game here is to copy your current SDK folder - the one that FB is using as the default SDK - so that all settings and paths remain the same, then overwriting only the necessary files to produce an updated SDK with the new AIR 3.2 distribution in place.

-So assuming this is done and you have obtained the necessary provisioning files, certificates etc from Apple and provisioned your device (<a href="http://www.adobe.com/devnet/air/articles/packaging-air-apps-ios.html" target="_blank">this is quite a good explanation of that process</a>) &#8211; we can start to set up the project.
+So assuming this is done and you have obtained the necessary provisioning files, certificates etc from Apple and provisioned your device (<a href="http://www.adobe.com/devnet/air/articles/packaging-air-apps-ios.html" target="_blank">this is quite a good explanation of that process</a>) - we can start to set up the project.

 **Do Stuff:**